danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-The protocol implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)`.
-In other words, you just have to care about each item, not how the operation is executed.
+This protocol implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `ParallellItemOperator`.

+Now we're getting somewhere!
+This protocol actually gives us some real power.
+If you implement it, you just have to care about how each item is handled, not how the operation is coordinated.
+Also, when you use an implementation of this protocol, you just have to call `performOperation(on collection:completion:)` and don't have to care about how each item is handled.

+Let's see if we can take this further.

 ### Parallell batch operator